 Could you be addicted to sugar and high blood pressure related issues such as hypertension, heart disease and diabetes?
-Mounting research shows how it is now affecting your health?
+Mounting research shows how it affects your health?
 Having a sweet tooth makes you feel happy giving your body a sense of euphoria.
 And as such, with any additive like tendency the more you get the more you want.
 The goods news is you have the power to rehabilitate your taste buds and reverse your hypertension.

 But do you know there is a difference between added sugars and the kind found in whole foods naturally?
 Consuming sugar from natural foods is considered healthy because they contain nutrients with metabolic benefits like fiber and antioxidants.

 I also have a sweet tooth but I try to consume sugar from a healthy source eight times out of ten.
 Here are some of the stuff I eat to fill that craving: